PostHog/posthog.com/contents/tutorials/hogql-sum-aggregation.md

 ![Score](../images/tutorials/hogql-sum-aggregation/score.png)

-> **Note:** person properties can’t be used with HogQL expression series, only event properties.
+> **Note:** [Person properties](/docs/getting-started/user-properties) can’t be used with HogQL expression series, only event properties.

-## Sum to percentages
+## Sum with percentages

-Sum provides more options for percentages, because we can access both the total sum and a subset in the same series.
-This enables us to create percentage series.
+Using sum, you can access both the total sum and a subset of the same series.
+This enables powerful options for working with percentages and creating percentage-based series.

 For example, if you wanted to compare the percentages of Chrome vs Safari, you can create a series where your divide the Safari pageviews by the total Safari and Chrome pageviews.